Nissan Qashqai: Recall

+Safety

 Second generation (J11; 2013)

 The Qashqai J11 was introduced in London on 7 November 2013 at a worldwide streamed launch.
 The vehicle is larger and based on an all-new CMF-CD platform shared with the Nissan X-Trail/Rogue and Renault Kadjar.
 It went on sale in the UK in February 2014.
 The Qashqai J11 was awarded What Car?
 "Car of the Year" 2014.

 The Dualis nameplate has been discontinued in Japan, as the second generation Qashqai is not sold there.
-At the time, Nissan Japan instead offers the smaller Juke, and the third-generation X-Trail.
+At the time, Nissan Japan instead offered the smaller Juke, and the third-generation X-Trail.

 The first generation model with the Dualis nameplate was sold alongside the newer model, which has borne the Qashqai name in Australia since July 2014.

 Globally, it was available in 1.6-litre petrol and turbo-diesel engines, 1.5-litre turbo-diesel, 1.2-litre petrol turbocharged engine and 2.0-litre petrol engine.

 In September 2015, Nissan rolled a record-breaking 500,000th Qashqai off the production line at the UK plant, the fastest time for a vehicle built in the UK to reach a half million units.

 Facelift

-On 27 October 2016, Nissan announced that the facelifted Qashqai J11b would be produced at the UK plant.
-The facelifted Qashqai was unveiled at the 2017 Geneva Motor Show and has been sold for the North American market as the Nissan Rogue Sport from 2020.
+On 27 October 2016, Nissan announced that the facelifted Qashqai J11 would be produced at the UK plant.
+The facelifted Qashqai was unveiled at the 2017 Geneva Motor Show.
+The facelift version only went on sale in the United States (as the Nissan Rogue Sport) beginning with the 2020 model year.